 Reims city centre is full of history and beautiful old buildings.
 With many pedestrian-only streets, it is a pleasure to wander around the town.
 And wait for the best part: you can walk to a Champagne cellar from there!
-It’s one of my favourite day-trips from Paris.
+It’s one of my favourite day trips from Paris by train.

 Reims is rather small so in my opinion, one day is enough to see it all, although you will need a bit more time if you want to check out some museums or do more than one champagne cellar.